 The Linton Neighbourhood Plan Proposal has recently been examined by an independent examiner, Mr Nigel McGurk BSc(Hons) MCD MBA MRTPI.

-A copy of the examiner’s report can be found by clicking on the ‘Documents’ tab on the left hand side of this page.
+A copy of the examiner’s report is available in the Documents section of this page.

 The City Council must now reflect on the content of the examiner’s report and issue a formal ‘decision statement’ setting out the Council’s position on